dbaelz/Konclik/README.md

 be supported/tested in the future.

 ### JAR
-In addition to the native library, Konclik could be used on the JVM.
 The `jvm` submodule creates the jar file with the `assemble` task.
 For local testing the `publishToMavenLocal` could be used.
 This task generates the POM and copies the library to the local maven cache.

-## Konclik DSL Example Example/Usage
+## Konclik DSL Example
-The DSL is WIP, but provides enough features to build a basic CLI application.
+The current DSL is WIP, but base features are stable and provide enough feature to build effective CLI applications.
 The DSL consists of:
 - `konclikApp`: The CLI app
   * The app provides optional `metadata` (name, description and version)
   * A app consists of one or more `command` entries